 3. To obtain regression equations, select and scroll over to Calc menu.
 Select the appropriate regression equation.
 Options for linear, quadratic, cubic, quartic, exponential, power, natural logarithm, logistic and sine regression equations.
 Each function solves for coefficients and specifies what each represents in the equation.
 (Linear regression is modeled in one handout.)
-In each case, a correlation (r) or (R^2) value should be output along with the coefficients.
+In each case, a correlation (r) or $(R^2)$ value should be output along with the coefficients.
 Record this value along with the equation.
 You will want to experiment with different types of equations to model the data before choosing the best one (based on correlation and end behavior.

-Experiment 1 tested the affect that changing the e had on the Experiment 1 tested the affect that changing the and .
+Experiment 1 tested the affect that changing the had on the , while controlling the and , and Regression equation type Regression equation obtained $r^2 \ or \ R^2$ (4 decimal places)

-, while controlling the

-Regression equation Regression equation obtained $\frac{r^2 \text{ or } R^2}{(4 \text{ decimal places})}$ type (4 decimal places)